vedidev/android-store/Documentation.md

      - CORRECT: “Checks…”, “Converts…”, “Retrieves...”, etc..
      - INCORRECT: “Check”, “This method does…”
      - The description of the method cannot begin with “Returns…”
+ - The description should be a complete sentence that ends with a period.
- - Include possible examples to make the purpose of the method clearer
+ - Include possible examples to make the purpose of the method clearer.
- - Include any important notes or warnings the user should know
+ - Include any important notes or warnings the user should know.
  - Insert a blank line between the description and the @tags (`@param`, `@return`, `@throws`, etc...).
  - Overriding Methods:
      - If the overriding method’s description is exactly the same as its parent method’s description, write: “see parent”.
 Otherwise, write a description.